Mia: A Safe Place to Call Home

 After facing abuse and neglect for the first five years of her life, Ciara* was removed from her mother’s home.
 She was placed in foster care with her godfather, Mr. Miles, who lived in Rochester.

 Though Ciara loved Mr. Miles and felt safe and happy in his home, she struggled in school.
-Mr. Miles enlisted the help of a tutor, a behavioral therapist, and a psychologist.
-Because of her school struggles, the agency planned to separate her from her godfather and send her to a stranger’s foster home in New York City.
+Mr. Miles enlisted the help of a tutor and a psychologist.
+Despite these efforts, the foster care agency threatened to separate Ciara from her godfather and send her to a stranger’s foster home in New York City if her situation at school didn’t improve.

 Mr. Miles called Ciara’s LFC social worker, who immediately traveled to Rochester to meet with Ciara, Mr. Miles, and the psychologist.
-They all agreed that a move to New York City would be detrimental to Ciara’s well being.
+They all agreed that being removed from Mr. Miles’s home would be traumatic and detrimental to Ciara’s well being.
 Ciara’s LFC attorney quickly filed a motion demanding that Ciara be permitted to stay in her godfather’s home, explaining why this plan violated state foster care guidelines and regulations.
 The court ordered that Ciara remain with her godfather, with additional school-based services.
-Ciara graduated from elementary school with a “Most Improved Student” award and the promise of her upcoming adoption by her godfather.
+Ciara was finally properly diagnosed as dyslexic and was able to receive help tailored to her needs.
+She graduated from elementary school with a “Most Improved Student” award and the promise of her upcoming adoption by her godfather.

 Alisha* was born with an incurable, life-threatening illness.
 Her health worsened over the first few months of her life, and when she was less than a year old, she was hospitalized.
 Though her doctors stabilized her condition, her mother decided that Alisha’s illness was too much for her to handle and placed her in foster care.